 Asylum

-Asylum - Warren Law FirmYou can only apply for asylum in the U.S. if you qualify.
-If the U.S. government approves your asylum application, you can live and work in the United States – but you must apply for it within a year of your arrival, and you must also fear persecution because of your:
+If the U.S. government approves your asylum application, you can live and work in the United States, but you must apply for it within a year of your arrival, and you must also fear persecution because of your:

 You must have a genuine fear of persecution; you can’t simply say you’re ostracized because of your religious beliefs or political opinion.
 Additionally, the persecution must come from your country’s government or another authority or group that the government is unable to control (like guerrillas or warring tribes).
 Generally, U.S. courts have described persecution as a “range of acts and harms,” which can include things like:

-• Torture is a serious human rights violation that may involve physical or psychological violence, prolonged unlawful detention and a number of other things.
+- Torture is a serious human rights violation that may involve physical or psychological violence, prolonged unlawful detention, and several other things.

-• Threats of harm.
-If the threatened harm is serious, causes a person emotional or psychological damage, or are otherwise credible, you may have an asylum case.
+- Threats of harm.
+If the threatened harm is serious, causes a person emotional or psychological damage, or is otherwise credible, you may have an asylum case.

 This isn’t a complete list, but if you believe you have an asylum case, you should consult with an immigration attorney who may be able to help.